A Lion in the House: Jennifer Moone

 Jennifer Moone is six years old when she is first introduced into the documentary.
 She was recently diagnosed with leukemia after a bone marrow aspirate procedure confirmed the presence of the disease.
 Her mother Beth, an investigator for the Ohio Attorney General's Office, is initially devastated by the diagnosis.
 Both Beth and Jennifer are forced to navigate the complicated world of cancer treatment together at the Cincinnati Children's Hospital Medical Center for the first time.
-Beth feels as if she has no other option but to leave her job in order to take care of Jennifer full time—which she does.
+Beth feels as if she has no other option but to leave her job in order to take care of Jennifer full-time, which she does.
 Beth misses her busy work life at first, but eventually decides not to return to her job.

 After two years of chemotherapy, Jennifer finally reaches the end of her treatment.
 Her family celebrates with a house party.
 With Jennifer's future looking optimistic, Beth feels motivated to raise money for leukemia research through a Chicago Marathon.
 As Jennifer progresses through school, the teachers notice that Jennifer's IQ score has dropped fifteen points.
 Jennifer has difficulty reading and sounding out words and consequently requires specialized tutoring from her school.
-Jennifer's oncology team explains that it is not uncommon for children experience cognitive impairments as a result of chemotherapy and radiation therapy exposure.
+Jennifer's oncology team explains that it is not uncommon for children to experience cognitive impairments as a result of chemotherapy and radiation therapy exposure.

-Towards the end of the documentary, Jennifer states that she is more active in sports and that she one day aspires to be teacher or doctor for children.
+Towards the end of the documentary, Jennifer states that she is more active in sports and that, one day, she aspires to be a teacher or doctor for children.